 Chocolate is actually good for you!
 Just don’t eat it often and stay away from candy bars that contain nuts or toffee and you should be able to eat something sweet that won’t hurt your mouth or damage your dentures.

 Soft fruit is typically ripe fruit.
-Most of the soft fruit varieties can be eaten with dentures including peaches, mangos, and bananas.
+Most soft fruit varieties can be eaten with dentures including peaches, mangos, and bananas.

 When vegetables are cooked, they become softer.
 This makes them far easier to eat for denture wearers.